 You can rent a scooter or bicycle, and travel around the island to discover sites that are rarely explored by most visitors.
 You can reach the white sand beach, where there are few people and the water is very warm and clean.
 You can also go to Klong Son Village to meet the locals and get to know more of the island culture and spend your afternoon on the Klong Koi Bay, a small and quiet beach on the southwest part of the island.

 Get from Bangkok to Koh Chang: you can reach Koh Chang from Bangkok via bus and ferry.
 From Ekamai Bus Station, take the Government Bus 99 to Laem Ngop (four hours) and then the ferry (40 minutes) to the island.
 Bus 99 leaves Ekamai station at 7:45 am and 9 am every day.
 Once you get to Laem Ngop, make sure to get the return ticket as the bus will be fully loaded sometimes.

 Where to stay: I stayed at Pajamas Koh Chang, which is a hostel by name, but is more of a resort with clean rooms and air conditioning that is run by locals.
 It has a pool, a kitchen, and a huge common area with a TV and computer station, and spacious private rooms facing the pool.
 Lonely beach is a two-minute walk from Pajamas Koh Chang.
 The breakfast is complimentary and served in buffet style with noodles, fried rice, waffles, bread, and tropical fruit.
-To book a room, you can reserve online here.

-Pin this post “Discover Koh Chang, A beautiful Island Near Bangkok” to Pinterest!
+Pin this post “Discover Koh Chang, A Beautiful Island Near Bangkok” to Pinterest!